yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    # start interactive node as below and choose your project name on prompt
    sinteractive -c 2 -m 4G -d 100
    ```
 2. Visit trimmomatic software webpage as available on [bioconda](https://bioconda.github.io/recipes/trimmomatic/README.html) channel.
-Look for URI of trimmomatic
+Look for the URI of
-   image (Looks something like quay.io/biocontainers/trimmomatic:<tag> ) and incorporate the [latest tag](https://quay.io/repository/biocontainers
+   trimmomatic image (Looks something like quay.io/biocontainers/trimmomatic:<tag>) and incorporate the latest tag information for trimmomatic software as
-   /trimmomatic?tab=tags) information for trimmomatic software as availabe in *quay.io* registry.
+   availabe in [*quay.io* registry](https://quay.io/repository/biocontainer/trimmomatic?tab=tags).
 Once you have information of URI and tag information, you can
    build a singularity image as below:

    ```bash